mjp2233/advent-of-code-2024/README.md

 - See https://adventofcode.com/2024 for the challenge text and input files for each day.
 - Input are expected in the ./input/day#Input.txt folder (not included in repo - see .gitignore)
 - Helper methods (such as reading the input txt file) are in the ./challenges/helpers.ts file
+- Test file are day#.test.ts, and run via 'bun test' (for all test) or 'npm jest day#.test.ts'